harshit0x0/farmStand/README.md

 # farmStand
-An app to track and manage data of Various farms all the products that are sold by a farm.
+An app to track and manage data of Various farms and all the products that are sold by a farm.
 <div>
 <h3>full CRUD functionality</h3>
   <ul>